sergei-mironov/nixtvm/src/mironov/freezepb/README.md

 LOG
 ===

+#### 25.10.2018
+* Compared the cumulative performance of block2 in TVM vs TF.
+There is no any operation which brings the speed down.
+Looks like every operation in TVM works a bit slower.
+* TODO: apply latest instrumentation approach to the whole model
+* TODO: compare shapes of the operations.
+Try to find 'cursed shapes'

 #### 24.10.2018
 * Obtained results from built-in profiler, which is called 'debugger' for some reason.
 The typical result of a single run is in [the dump file](./data/block2-timings-sorted.txt)